cotarr/cert-numeric-ip/README.md

 In a second terminal, start the s_client program.
 In this case, no certificates are specified.
 The s_client will use the default TLS certificates provided by the operating system.
-Without CA certificate, verification of the server certificate signature is not possible, so an error will be expected.
+Without CA certificate, verification of the server certificate signature is not possible.
+Therefore, an error will be expected.

 It is up to a client program to check for certificate errors and disconnect accordingly.
 In this example, the two terminal windows will remain connected, despite the certificate error.